deleeuw/jansweb/content/authors/admin/_index.md

 ---
 Jan de Leeuw is a retired (but not finished) Distinguished Professor of Statistics, former chairperson of the Department of Data Theory at Leiden University, founding chair and long-time chairperson of the UCLA Department of Statistics, former president of the Psychometric Society, founding editor and long-time editor-in-chief of the Journal of Statistical Software, long-time editor-in-chief of the Journal of Multivariate Analysis, former editor-in-chief of the Journal of Educational and Behavioral Statistics, fellow of the American Statistical Association, fellow of the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.

+Since his retirement in 2014 Jan has "published" more than 100 informal papers, all accessible from the publications link on this oage.
+He continues to read, write and publish from his home base in Springfield, MA, where he lives with his partner Nicole Francus-De Leeuw, his dogs Mia and Moki, and his cats Alfie and Leo.